-- a student's cumulative weighted average for any one academic year is less than 70. - 2. a student earns failing grades in 25 percent or more of the credit hours for any one academic year. - a student earns failing grades in repeated courses or rotations at TCOM or at an outside institution. - or at an outside institution.
+- a student's cumulative weighted average for any one academic year is less than 70. - a student earns failing grades in 25 percent or more of the credit hours for any one academic year. - 3. a student fails a course or rotation for the second time (no readmission would be granted at a later date). - 4. a student exceeds the two-year maximum limit for completing one academic course or the six-year limit for completing requirements for graduation, exclusive of a leave of absence or withdrawal in good standing.

-4. a student fails a course for the second time, regardless of the method of remediation (no readmission would be granted at a later date). - 5. a student exceeds the two-year maximum limit for completing one academic course or the six-year limit for completing requirements for graduation, exclusive of a leave of absence or withdrawal in good standing.
+5. a student has not demonstrated continued academic and professional - continued academic and professional growth and achievement.

-6. a student has not demonstrated continued academic and professional growth and achievement. - a student has not passed the National Board examinations as set forth in the policy by the National Board of Examiners for Osteopathic Physicians and Surgeons Inc.
+6. a student has not passed the National - Board examinations as set forth in the policy by the National Board of Examiners for Osteopathic Physicians and Surgeons Inc.